The Graduate Catalog

 The former Graduate School, now The School of Interdisciplinary and Graduate Studies, was established in 1915, with advanced degrees awarded as early as 1908.
 Other advanced courses were offered by the Schools of Medicine and Law as early as 1856.

 The legislative functions of the School of Interdisciplinary and Graduate Studies are vested in the Graduate Council which consists of elected representatives of the Graduate Faculty.
 The Council is responsible for establishing policies relating to graduate education and for maintaining a standard of excellence for graduate work within the University.
 The Dean of the School of Interdisciplinary and Graduate Studies serves as chair of this body and of the Graduate Faculty.

 The dean and the dean's staff are responsible for the administration of the rules and regulations of the School of Interdisciplinary and Graduate Studies and are expected to maintain and safeguard the standards and policies of the school as outlined by the Graduate Faculty and the Graduate Council.

-Graduate students participate in the operation and decision-making process of the School of Interdisciplinary and Graduate Studies through the Graduate Student Association (http://louisville.edu/rso/gsc/), to which all Graduate School students belong and its executive committee the Graduate Student Council, which consists of one elected representative from each graduate program.
+Graduate students participate in the operation and decision-making process of the School of Interdisciplinary and Graduate Studies through the Graduate Student Association (http://louisville.edu/graduate/gsc/), to which all graduate students belong and its executive committee the Graduate Student Council, which consists of one elected representative from each graduate program.
 A representative of the Graduate Student Council serves as a voting member of the Graduate Council.
 Graduate students are actively sought as members of many of the standing committees of the School of Interdisciplinary and Graduate Studies, and they are urged to participate and become involved in the administration of the School of Interdisciplinary and Graduate Studies through these channels.